leonardlab/HBS_GAMES/README.md

 ### Code overview

 This code contains each model version in the model development process for the HBS model (model A, model B, model B2, model C, model D, and model D2).
-Each model version consists of 3 different topologies: a simple HBS, an HBS with HIF1a feedback, and an HBS with HIF2a feedback, and the ODEs are solved for each topology during a run of the code.
+Each model version consists of 3 different topologies: a simple HBS, an HBS with HIF1a feedback, and an HBS with HIF2a feedback, and the ODEs are solved for each topology when the code is run.
 To run the code for a particular model, use the config.json file with the corresponding model name at the end (e.g. for model A use config_HBS_A.json)

 ## Release overview